llvm/llvm-project/clang-tools-extra/docs/clang-tidy/checks/bugprone/compare-pointer-to-member-virtual-function.rst

     }

-This check warns on equality comparisons involve pointers to member virtual function or variables which is potential pointer to member virtual function and any entity other than a null-pointer constant.
+Provide warnings on equality comparisons involve pointers to member virtual function or variables which is potential pointer to member virtual function and any entity other than a null-pointer constant.